avaneev/biteopt/README.md

 "shadowed" optimums - the optimums that are located very close to opposite extremums.

-To a small degree, this method is immune to noise in the objective function.
+To some degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is immune to discontinuities, and it can solve problems that utilize parameter value rounding (integer parameters).
 This method usually can't acceptably